JournalistJordan/SampleSpace/README.md

-Change to the other Home page by putting index.html
+Change to the other Home page by putting index. html